 Day Three: Friday April 14: (B1-L2) Night 2 Amsterdam:

-Amsterdam has some of the most advanced Green Buildings in the World, including some which may be the greenest of all.
+Amsterdam has some of the most advanced Green Buildings in the World, including a few, which may be the greenest of all.

 Dinner on your own - Night in Amsterdam

 Day Four: Saturday April 15: (B2-L3) Night 3 Amsterdam: